Forest High School

 A student cannot interfere with the right of other students to learn and therefore must show respect to other students and teachers.
 Other standards for appropriate behavior include attentive participation in class, i.e., no sleeping disruptions, unnecessary talking, or leaving materials at home.
 Students must be doing English work in English class unless instructed otherwise.
 Be in your seat, ready to work when the bell rings.
 Please raise your hand to be recognized for a question (or answer).
 Don't interrupt or talk when someone else is speaking.
 Silence will be observed during announcements.
 Students are expected to be courteous to all visitors (student or adult) to the classroom.

 Students not understanding materials are HIGHLY encouraged to come in for extra help.
-I am available for extra help before school (7:45-8:30) or after school 3:00-3:30).
+I am available for extra help before school (7:45-8:30) or after school (3:00-3:30).
 Meetings are sometimes occurring during these times, so please check with me for availability.
-EMIT Study Sessions are held twice a week for students to work in groups on their classwork/homework.

 Communication between home and school is very important for a successful year.
 The BEST way to contact me is through email (firstname.lastname@example.org) If you do not have access to email, I welcome any calls if there are questions or concerns.